TallunTitanslayer/quiz/README.md

     '3.
 True or false: Is Hercules spelt correct?': [ 'True it is spelt like that',
+        'Does it matter?',
+        "I don't know",
-        'False, it is spelt as Heracles, Hercules is Roman', "I don't know",
+        'False, it is spelt as Heracles, Hercules is Roman', ],
-        "Doesn't matter",
-    ],

     '4.
 Was Heracles born a god?': [
         'Yes, he was in the movie!',
         'no he was a demigod',
+        'IDK',
-        'He was a demigod before becoming a god', 'IDK',
+        'He was a demigod before becoming a god',
     ],

     "5.
 What was Heracles' weakness?": [
-        'Hubris', 'Wrath', 'none', 'none of the above', ],
+        'Hubris', 'not stated here', 'none', 'wrath',
+    ],

     '6.
 Who was Hippolytus?': [
-        'He was a hunter of Artimis',
+        'Not stated here',
         'IDK',
         "He was one of Aphrodite's children",
-        'none of the above',
+        'He was a hunter of Artimis',
     ],

     "7.
 Who was Hippolytus's parents?": [
-        'Theseus and Hippolyta',
+        'Not known',
         'Theseus and Antiope',
         'Hippolyta and Zeus',
-        'none of the above',
+        'Theseus and Hippolyta',
     ],

     "8.
-Why was Theseus and Pirithous stuck in Hades?": [ 'Pirithous want Persephone, wife of Hades, as his wife', 'Because Hades is evil',
+Why was Theseus and Pirithous stuck in Hades?": [ 'not known',
+        'Because Hades is evil',
         'because they died',
-        'None of the above',
-    ],
+        'Pirithous wanted Persephone, wife of Hades, as his wife', ],

     '9.
 Which relationship was the most stable?': [ 'Zeus and Hera',
+        "I don't know, all of the relationships that I know of aren't the most stable.", "Ares and aphrodite",
         'Hades and Persephone',
-        "Ares and aphrodite",
-        'other'
     ],
     print('and finally')
     "10.
 Who was Zeus's least favored child ":  [